claranet/terraform-datadog-monitors/middleware/supervisord/README.md

 Creates DataDog monitors with the following checks:

+- Supervisord does not respond
-- supervisord vhost status does not respond
+- Supervisord does not respond

 ## Inputs